Teun/SnappetChallenge/backlog.md

 [x] Create project for the data repositories
 [x] Define the JSON file loader interface
 [x] Write the JSON file loader unit tests
-[] Implement the JSON file loader
+[x] Implement the JSON file loader
+[x] Define the answer database interface
+[] Write the tests for the answer database
+[] Implement the rest of the answer database code
 [] Define the answer repository interface
-[] Define the answer database interface
-[] Write the tests for the answer database
-[] Implement the code that loads the answers from the data file and applies the default sorting [] Implement the rest of the answer database code
-[] Write the tests for the answer repository
+[] Implement the code that loads the answers from the data file and applies the default sorting [] Write the tests for the answer repository
 [] Implement the answer repository
 [] Implement the controller tests